Jan200101/Explosive-Bot/README.md

 ## Requirements

-To run Explosive-Bot only discord.py 1.0.0a and Python 3.6 or greater is required Every Module has its own requirements which are not installed automatically
+To run Explosive-Bot only discord.py 1.0.0a and Python 3.6 or greater is required

+Modules come with their own requirements that need to be installed

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0